Labor & Employment Law Concentration

 - A Capstone Course in Labor and Employment Law in which students act as lawyers in a complex simulation integrating diverse areas of labor and employment law, along with practice skills, ethics and professionalism

-- Externship programs at the National Labor Relations Board and Equal Employment Opportunity Commission
+- Externship programs at the National Labor Relations Board, Equal Employment Opportunity Commission, and Minnesota Department of Human Rights

 - Option to participate in a Workers' Rights Clinic, representing low-wage workers